lfourky/open-source-ideas/activity-organizer/README.md

 # Activity Organizer
-Purpose of activity organizer is to bring people together by organizing the their activities efficiently and intelligently.
+Purpose of activity organizer is to bring people together by organizing their activities efficiently and intelligently.

 ## Why?
 The idea is to make it simple for people to organize their activities, and invite other people to share the activities with them.